Preparing for a horse riding expedition in Mongolia

 For anyone with prior horse riding experience and knowledge this is pretty much commonsense stuff and a lot of fun.
 Right?

 For any travel and for any particular activity you’ll want to make sure you have the proper clothing and gear.
-Check out our down loadable suggestions (pdf) for gear and clothing for our horse riding expeditions found on the “important information” page under “Book” of our website.
-There are several websites listed in this that point you to items we found can make riding in the backcountry of Mongolia more enjoyable.
+Check out and download our free ebook “The Right Gear for Expedition Horseback Riding” for suggestions for gear and clothing for our horse riding trips, found on the sidebar of many pages on our website.
+There are numerous websites listed in this that point you to items we found can make riding in the backcountry of Mongolia more enjoyable.
 You’ll probably already have a number of these bits of clothing and gear in your possession from previous travels.
 Take a look and see what you may need to add.

 Travel Arrangement to Mongolia